symbol/symbol-docs/source/getting-started/what-is-nem.rst

     :align: center
     :width: 600px

-NEM provides both a decentralized, open and self-sustaining **public blockchain** that can be used by anyone – as well as a **permissioned/private blockchain solution** that can be provisioned specifically for your use on your servers when speed and privacy are the priority.
+Catapult provides both a decentralized, open and self-sustaining **public blockchain** that can be used by anyone – as well as a **permissioned/private blockchain solution** that can be provisioned specifically for your use on your servers when speed and privacy are the priority.

 Continue: :doc:`Setting up your workstation <setup-workstation>`.

+.. |nem| raw:: html

+    <a href="https://nem.io/" target="_blank">NEM</a>

+.. |catapult| raw:: html

+    <a href="https://mijin.io/en/product/#mijin2" target="_blank">Catapult</a>